Kentucky man accused of making bomb threats on Facebook

 FLORENCE, Ky.
-(AP) - A Kentucky man is accused of threatening to bomb a county justice center and prosecutor's office over Facebook.
+(AP) - A Kentucky man is under arrest for allegedly threatening on Facebook to bomb a courthouse and prosecutor's office in Ohio.

-The Cincinnati Enquirer reports 51-year-old Allan Summers was charged Monday with terroristic threatening.
-Florence Police Cpt.
-Tom Grau says authorities were alerted Sunday night to the threats.
-Police say Summer made several Facebooks posts that threatened the Hamilton County agencies.
+The Cincinnati Enquirer reports that 51-year-old Allan Summers was charged Monday with terroristic threatening.

-Police say a Facebook post by Summers on June 29 said the county stole his freedom for 157 days in 2008.
-The post says he wanted to mark the 10-year anniversary on July 9.
-A June 30, police say Summers asked loved ones to avoid the area.
-Police say Summers posted "hope I don't get caught with my device" online on July 1.
-It's unclear if Summers has a lawyer.
+Capt.
+Tom Grau says police in Florence, Kentucky, arrested Summers after being alerted to his threats Sunday night.

+The Facebook posts accuse Ohio's Hamilton County of stealing his freedom for 157 days in 2008.

 Information from: The Cincinnati Enquirer, http://www.enquirer.com